Connect with us

 The statement read: “Dear fans, last Sunday, some individuals did not come to The Valley to watch the game and support the team, but came to create disorder on the pitch and interfere with the players and the game.
 Disorder which is, allegedly, needed to drive change in ownership and management.

 “Whom would they expect the club to be sold to?
 How long would a sales process take?
-Is it easier to sell the club when it is in League One rather than Championship?
+Is it easier to sell the club when it is in rather than ?

 “Some individuals seem to want the club to fail.
 This is a confused approach, since following this logic leads to exactly the opposite of what we all want: staying in the Championship.